GuilleDiaz7/Automatic-Web-Scraping-of-Spanish-TDT-Films/README.md

 In the workflows folder it is the .yaml file that calls GitHub to autoscrape the data, using a R Script.

+If you want to see a report based on this data just clink the [link](https://rpubs.com/GuilleDiaz7/956042).